 While Tor and a VPN are both designed to protect users’ privacy, they also have key differences.
 When you connect to a VPN, your traffic is redirected through one of the servers of the VPN provider.
 NordVPN allows you to choose from more than 5,500 servers in 59 countries, hopping between them with one click.

 In theory, a hacker or government could be running multiple Tor nodes and spying on users.
-With NordVPN, your privacy is guaranteed, so it's a much safer option.
+In the meantime, NordVPN enhances your privacy, so it’s a much safer option.

-NordVPN iOS and Android apps even have the Dark Web Monitor feature, which will notify users if they’re personal information is uploaded to the dark web.
+All NordVPN apps (minus Linux) even have the Dark Web Monitor feature, which will notify users if they’re personal information is uploaded to the dark web.

 When you combine a VPN with Tor, people who operate exit nodes can’t access your traffic.
 Your ISP and other parties won’t even be able to see that you’re using Tor.

-NordVPN is considered the best online VPN service for Tor, so look no further if you want to browse the web privately and securely.
+NordVPN is a good option for Tor, so look no further if you want to browse the web privately and securely.